 Body comparison: Fujifilm X100F vs Olympus E-M10 III

 An illustration of the physical size and weight of the Fujifilm X100F and the Olympus E-M10 III is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X100F – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is notably larger (8 percent) than the Fujifilm X100F.
 In this context, it is worth noting that neither the X100F nor the E-M10 III are weather-sealed.